utshomax/postman-docs/src/pages/docs/collaborating-in-postman/sharing.md

     url: "https://blog.postman.com/introducing-postmans-new-guest-role-to-share-collections-instantly/"
 ---

-You can [collaborate on Postman elements](https://www.postman.com/api-platform/api-collaboration/) including collections, requests, APIs, Flows, and environments, by sharing them or by moving them to a shared private, team, or public workspace.
+You can [collaborate on Postman elements](https://www.postman.com/api-platform/api-collaboration/) including collections, requests, collection folders, APIs, Flows, and environments, by sharing them or by moving them to a shared private, team, or public workspace.

 To share your work using workspaces, you need to be signed in to your [Postman account](/docs/getting-started/postman-account/).

-> This page has information about sharing Postman collections, APIs, requests, Flows, and environments using the **Share** function.
+> This page has information about sharing Postman collections, folders, APIs, requests, Flows, and environments using the **Share** function.
 Other Postman elements are shared differently:
 >
 > * To share a collection run, see [Using the Collection Runner](/docs/collections/running-collections/intro-to-collection-runs/).
 > * To share a collection as a file, see [Importing and exporting data](/docs/getting-started/importing-and-exporting-data/).